Tourist805/BlackJackGame/README.md

 Game is the main class containing as the varibles Deck, House and collection of Players.

-Find BlackJack.cpp in the branches.
+Find BlackJack.cpp there is my code, while UML class diagram is BlackJack.png file.